siberianfox/tinygwiki/TinyG-Shapeoko-Setup.md

 ## Motor Settings
 Use the following settings for a 3 motor system - that is a motor on each of X, Y and Z axes.
 See [Dual Y Settings](https://github.com/synthetos/TinyG/wiki/TinyG-Shapeoko-Setup#dual-y-motor-settings) for dual Y gantry setups.

+_A note on polarity:_ The motor polarity is the most likely setting to need adjustment, as it's dependent on how the motors are wired.
+Set polarity so that X moves tot he right for positive moves.
+Y should move away from the front of the table for positive moves.
+Z should move up for positive moves.
+Reverse polarity of the axis if this is not true.
+Or you can swap the two leads of one of the coil pairs on your motor wiring to do this in hardware.

 ###Motor 1
 	setting | value | description |notes
 	---------|---------|---------|-------